-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bell Buckle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bell Buckle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bell Buckle is a town of professionals, sales and office workers and managers.
 There are especially a lot of people living in Bell Buckle who work in teaching (24.65%), office and administrative support (11.63%) and management occupations (7.44%).

 Of important note, Bell Buckle is also a town of artists.
 Bell Buckle has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bell Buckle’s character.

-A relatively large number of people in Bell Buckle telecommute to their jobs.
-Overall, about 10.23% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.23% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.